 Effective time management in this quadrant requires an individual to prioritize and allocate time for these important but not urgent tasks and to develop habits and routines that make them a regular part of one’s routine.
 You can do this by setting aside dedicated time for uninterrupted work, scheduling regular check-ins with your colleagues, or dedicating time each week to learning and development.

-It is also worth recognizing that while these tasks may not have an immediate deadline, they are no less critical than tasks in other quadrants.
+It is also worth recognizing that while these tasks may not have an immediate deadline, they are no less critical than tasks in other time management quadrants.
 Investing time and effort in this quadrant can improve your overall well-being, achieve long-term goals, and increase your productivity and effectiveness.

 Quadrant 3: Urgent, Not Important